 (ii) the term `personal wireless service facilities' means facilities for the provision of personal wireless services; and

-A: The TFCG is not the official body to receive public testimony regarding placement of telecommunications facilities in the County.
-If not otherwise permitted by County zoning regulations, a new telecommunications facility either goes through the Special Exception process or the Mandatory Referral process.
-The Special Exception process falls under the jurisdiction of the Montgomery County Board of Appeals, where each application is scheduled on the agenda for the Board to review.
-Special Exceptions require a formal, publicized, public hearing which is the proper forum for public input about the proposed facility.
-Siting of telecommunications facilities which are subject to the Mandatory Referral process are scheduled for review by the Maryland National Park and Planning Commission (M-NCPPC) at one of its regularly scheduled sessions.
-The Mandatory Referral sessions are not advertised but are open to the public and interested parties are permitted to provide testimony.
+A: The TFCG is not the official body to receive public testimony regarding placement of telecommunication facilities in the County.
+If not otherwise permitted by County zoning regulations, a new telecommunications facility either goes through the Conditional Use process or the Mandatory Referral process.
+The Conditional Use application process falls under the jurisdiction of the Office of Zoning and Administrative Hearings (OZAH). http://www.montgomerycountymd.gov/OZAH/index.html.
+The Conditional Use process provides a formal advertised public hearing which allows for public testimony concerning the proposed telecommunications facility.

-For questions about the TFCG or current issues being discussed at TFCG meetings, please call Mitsuko R. Herrera at 240-777-2928.
+A. For questions about the TFCG or current issues being discussed at TFCG meetings, please call Marjorie Williams at 240-777-3762.